matheoberger/BDE_website_project_group2/README.md

    ```bash
    git clone github.com/matheoberger/BDE_website_project_group2
    ```
-2. run the start.bash file
+2. run the install.cmd file
-   > Note : This will install all the dependencies and run the webserver
+   > Note : This will install all the dependencies
+2. run the start.cmd file
+   > Note : This will start laravel, the SASS compiler and the nodeJS API